Pompeii

 What to see

-Pompeii is very large, and tourists can visit numerous buildings in which residents went about their everyday life, including some temples, the basilica, the forum, and baths, as well as some of the most lavish homes decorated with frescoes and mosaics.
+Pompeii is very large, and tourists can visit numerous buildings in which residents went about their everyday lives, including some temples, the basilica, the forum, and baths, as well as some of the most lavish homes decorated with frescoes and mosaics.

 One of the most unusual buildings is the Lupanar, a brothel containing rudimentary stone beds as well as frescoes with erotic images.